icp4a/automation-decision-services-samples/samples/AutomationServicesStart/README.md

 6. Click **Connect** in the upper right corner of Decision Designer.
 Then, enter the GitHub repository URI and credentials, and click **Connect**.
 7. Click the name of your project in the breadcrumbs, open the **Deploy** tab, and expand FirstVersion.
 Click **Deploy** to the right of the Getting started decision service.
 Wait for the decision service to be deployed to the embedded runtime archive repository.
 Now, you make the decision service available as an automation service.
-8. Click **Projects** in the breadcrumbs to go back to the list of projects.
+8. Click **Business Automations** in the breadcrumbs to go back to the list of projects.

 # Task 2: Publishing and using a decision service in an application
 **About this task**